-Applications for Public Facility projects will be accepted from April 1, 2023, through close of business (4:30 p.m.
-EDT) on September 1, 2023.
+Applications for Public Facility projects will be accepted from April 1, 2024, through September 2, 2024.

 - A complete original of the standard Public Facilities Project Application must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - 3.
 Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
 The WRIS Project Profile must be electronically submitted to the Kentucky Infrastructure Authority.
 WRIS Project Profile information must match the information in the application and the eClearinghouse. - 5.
 The following requirements must be met, documented and submitted with the application: - a.
 Current Detailed Cost Estimate from a Licensed Professional Engineer. - b.
 The citizen participation requirements must be met and documented as referenced in Section III. - An Authorizing Resolution (authorizing submission of the project) must be included.
 The Resolution must be signed by the applicant's CEO, dated and attested. - d.
-Documentation supporting the commitment of other funds. (if applicable) - e. eClearinghouse endorsement letter as referenced in Section III. - f.
+Documentation supporting the commitment of other funds (if applicable). - e. eClearinghouse endorsement letter as referenced in Section III. - f.
 Letter signed by the applicant CEO stating how the applicant has met threshold requirements as stated in Section III.

 - g.
 HUD-2880: Applicant/Recipient Disclosure/Update Report. - h.
 Projects containing water and sewer activities must meet all Kentucky Division of Water (DOW) planning requirements.
 Proposed projects must be included in facility planning documents required by DOW such as: Kentucky Water Management Plans (KWMP), Wastewater Facilities Plans (WWFP) or Asset Inventory.
-A letter from the Water Infrastructure Branch of DOW approving the relevant plan is required, if applicable.
+A letter from the Municipal Planning Section of DOW approving the relevant plan is required, if applicable.
 Said approval letter must be dated within one (1) year of application submission.
 For information on these plans, contact: